Become a Member

 Private sector partners

-For more information on how we partner with forward-thinking corporates who seek to improve their sustainability and collaborate on mutual aims, see our company engagement brochure or contact Ward Hagemeijer, Head Business and Ecosystems, at firstname.lastname@example.org.
+We work with the private sector, including companies whose operations directly and indirectly affect wetlands.
+In some instances, we develop formal partnerships to work on a specific issue or geographic area.
+For more information on how we partner with forward-thinking corporate companies that seek to improve their sustainability and collaborate on mutual aims, see our company engagement brochure or contact Ward Hagemeijer, Head Business and Ecosystems, at [email protected].

 Why become a partner?